 Laws and Sanctions

 Although all states have laws requiring schools to respond to bullying.
 As cyberbullying has become more prevalent with the use of technology, many states now include cyberbullying, or mention cyberbullying offenses, under these laws or specify the role schools should play in responding to bullying that takes place outside of school.
 Schools may take action either as required by law, or with local or school policies that allow them to discipline or take other action.
 Some states also have provisions to address bullying if it affects school performance.
 You can learn about the laws and policies in each state, including if they cover cyberbullying.

 Frequency of Cyberbullying

-The 2014–2015 School Crime Supplement to the National Crime Victimization Survey (National Center for Education Statistics and Bureau of Justice Statistics) indicates that, nationwide, about 21% of students ages 12-18 who reported being bullied at school during the school year, 15% were bullied online or by text.
+- The 2017 School Crime Supplement to the National Crime Victimization Survey (National Center for Education Statistics and Bureau of Justice) indicates that, among students ages 12-18 who reported being bullied at school during the school year, 15% were bullied online or by text.

 See also "Frequency of Bullying."